manishpawar662/LibPro/README.md

 - 4.Commit your changes and push them to your fork.
 - 5.Create a pull request to the main branch of the original repositor

-## Library management application

-LibPro is a web-based library management application built using the Flask framework.
-It provides an intuitive and efficient way to manage library operations, including adding, updating, and searching for books, managing borrower information, and tracking book circulation.
-This README will guide you through the installation, setup, and usage of the LibPro application.

 ## Features

 - User-friendly web interface for library staff to manage books and borrowers